 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Distinguishing a new primary breast tumor from a true ipsilateral breast tumor recurrence (IBTR) based on clinical features alone is challenging among patients with early stage breast cancer treated with breast conserving surgery and adjuvant radiotherapy.
-Our aim was to describe primary and recurrent tumor characteristics in patients who experience an IBTR.
+Our aim was to describe primary and recurrent tumor characteristics in patients who experienced an IBTR.
 We retrospectively analyzed patients with isolated IBTR.
-Estrogen/progesterone receptor status from primary tumor to IBTR were highly associated, as was the concordance between quadrant of primary to IBTR.
-Tumor size greater than 1.5 cm and use of adjuvant endocrine therapy decreased risk of IBTR.
+Estrogen/progesterone receptor status from primary tumor to IBTR was highly associated, as was the concordance between the quadrant of primary to IBTR.
+Tumor size greater than 1.5 cm and use of adjuvant endocrine therapy decreased the risk of IBTR.

 Purswani JM, Shaikh F, Wu SP, Chun Kim J, Schnabel F, Huppert N, Perez CA, Gerber NK.
 Ipsilateral breast tumor recurrence in early stage breast cancer patients treated with breast conserving surgery and adjuvant radiation therapy: Concordance of biomarkers and tumor location from primary tumor to in-breast tumor recurrence.
 World J Clin Oncol 2019; In press